richardgaywood/paydata.org/content/sprawlrunners/gear/cyberware.md

 A feedback circuit from the user's smartgun to their cyberlimb or limbs automatically counteracts recoil and barrel climb in real-time as they fire.

-Reduces the recoil penalty by 1 (for 1 Implant Point) or 2 (for two Implant Points.)
+Reduces the recoil penalty by 1 (for one Implant Point) or 2 (for two Implant Points.)

 For one-handed weapons, this will work with only one cyberarm.
 For two-handed guns, two cyberarms are required.
 {{% /pageinfo %}}